ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem leverage’s Microsoft’s implementation of TLS in Azure and Office 365.
+The CloudSystem leverage’s Microsoft’s implementation of TLS in Azure and Microsoft 365.

 #### Security controls provided by the CloudSystem

-* Microsoft Azure and Office 365 services implement TLS versions 1.2 and 1.3.
+* Microsoft Azure and Microsoft 365 services implement TLS versions 1.2 and 1.3.
-* Microsoft Azure and Office 365 services implement AES in Galois Counter Mode (GCM).
+* Microsoft Azure and Microsoft 365 services implement AES in Galois Counter Mode (GCM).
-* Microsoft Azure and Office 365 services implement secure renegotiation.
+* Microsoft Azure and Microsoft 365 services implement secure renegotiation.
-* Microsoft Azure and Office 365 services implement ECDHE as the preferred algorithm.
+* Microsoft Azure and Microsoft 365 services implement ECDHE as the preferred algorithm.
-* Microsoft Azure and Office 365 services use SHA-2-based certificates.
+* Microsoft Azure and Microsoft 365 services use SHA-2-based certificates.
-* Microsoft Azure and Office 365 services use SHA-2 as part of the Message Authentication Code and Pseudo-Random Function.
+* Microsoft Azure and Microsoft 365 services use SHA-2 as part of the Message Authentication Code and Pseudo-Random Function.
-* Microsoft Azure and Office 365 services disable TLS compression.
+* Microsoft Azure and Microsoft 365 services disable TLS compression.
-* Microsoft Azure and Office 365 services implement Perfect Forward Secrecy (PFS).
+* Microsoft Azure and Microsoft 365 services implement Perfect Forward Secrecy (PFS).

 #### Residual controls to be addressed by the Agency